gsuberland/autoregistering-cpp-factory/README.md

 # Auto-registering C++ factory

 This is an auto-registering C++ factory, designed for C++11.
 It allows you to have classes register themselves to a factory, without needing to manually change the factory implementation each time you add a new type, or write a new factory for each base type.
-Constructor arguments are supported.
+Constructor arguments are supported, as are overloaded constructors.
+Factory keys are typed as `const char*` by default, but this can be changed.

 It has been tested on gcc and clang, both on desktop and in Arduino code, compiled with `-O2 -Werror -std=c++11 -pedantic-errors`.

+## Motivation

+I often run into cases where I'd much prefer to have a little extra code on each class instead of a switch statement in a factory somewhere.
+The compiler will generally shout at me if I mess the factory decoration up or `CreateInstance` / `GetFactoryKey` functions up, but it's much easier for me to forget to add a type to its factory.
+I also like the generic-ness of this approach, since I don't need to write a new factory class for each base type.

+## Usage

 Here's an example usage: